kmeixner/react-scheduler/client/README.md

 * This is a react scheduler application given to me as an assignment for a job interview.
 * It is implemented using React and Redux.

+#The app layout requirements pic:

+![App layout picture](https://raw.githubusercontent.com/kmeixner/react-scheduler/master/client/AppLookInstructions.jpg)

 #The currently implemented functionality is as follows:

-![App layout picture](https://raw.githubusercontent.com/kmeixner/react-scheduler/master/client/AppLookInstructions.jpg)

 * Level 1: Self contained .zip file, or link to github code repository containing Javascript and package configuration files to start an ExpressJS server, which serves no content
 * Level 2: Server serves a ReactJS page which is static, but similar in shape to the above.
 Components are preferred a single render function building everything.